notochord/playback/README.md

     there might be a compilation step here but it doesn't so there's not.)
     - `grammar.ne` - the definition of the language's grammar.
 It's written in Nearley's BNF-like syntax.
+    - `grammar.js` - ignore this, it's compiled from the `.ne` file.
-    - `parser.js` - ties everything nicely together in a promise-y API so you don't have to talk to nearley at all.
+    - `parser.ts` - ties everything nicely together in a promise-y API so you don't have to talk to nearley at all.
   - `ast/` - the definitions for the nodes of the AST.
 This is where you'll find the code for what a style is actually doing when you're playing it.
+  - `values/` - a bunch of classes that represent different kinds of values in Playback, like strings, numbers, etc.
 - `styles/` - some styles.
 I might move these to their own repo later
 - `test/` - Most directories in `src/` have their tests defined locally, but they're bundled together here. (run with `npm test` or `npm test -- -v` for